Dr Julia Alfano

 • Therapeutic Life Story Work

-• Attachment based interventions for school and the home setting including interventions based on the principles of P.ACE,
+• Attachment based interventions for school and the home setting including interventions based on the principles of P.ACE

 • Childhood anxiety and mood dysregulation and best practice approaches to evidenced-based intervention

-• Dialectical BehaviourTherapeutic approaches (DBT) to manage emotional and behavioural dysregulation
+• Dialectical BehaviourTherapeutic approaches (DBT) to manage emotional and behavioural dysregulation in children and young people

 • Children's drawings and personal construct approaches to assessment and intervention

-• ASD initial identification as part of a multiagency assessment
+• ASD initial identification as part of a multiagency assessment for children and young people

-• ADHD initial identification as part of a multiagency assessment
+• ADHD initial identification as part of a multiagency assessment for children and young people

-• SPLd and best practice to identification in schools and evidence-based interventions
+• SPLd and best practice to identification in schools and evidence-based interventions I also carry out post 18 assessments in this area

-• Self-harming and best practice to evidenced-based intervention in schools and residential childrens homes
+• Self-harming and best practice to evidenced-based intervention in schools and residential childrens homes for children and young people

 • Emotionally Based School Avoidance (EBSA) identification and best practices for evidence-based intervention

-• Sensory sensitivities/processing and sensory regulation best practice approaches to evidenced -based interventions for schools and residential childrens homes
+• Sensory sensitivities/processing and sensory regulation best practice approaches to evidenced -based interventions for schools and residential childrens homes for children and young people

 • Dynamic assessment approaches to learning- drawing on Vygotskian approaches and the use of scaffolding

-• Crimiinalisation, radicalisaton and exploitation of children and young people
+• Crimiinalisation, radicalisaton and exploitation of children and young people including working with cognitive biases embedded in systems around these young people

 Areas of Specialism

-I have extensive experience with working with children and teens with a variety of needs including needs related to attachment insecurity and developmental trauma/CPSD, autism,, emotional and behavioural dysregulation and ADHD as well as language and learning diffierences.
-I have various publications including guidance for schools on how to manage the needs of children and teens experiencing attachment insecurity and trauma linked to Adverse Childhood Experiences in education settings and I have regularly spoken at national and international conferences, have had my work rolled out nationally and internationally, and regularly provide training and supervision in a wide variety of settings including schools and residential childrens homes.
+I have extensive experience with working with children and teens with a variety of needs including needs related to attachment insecurity and developmental trauma/CPTSD, autism,, emotional and behavioural dysregulation and ADHD as well as language and learning diffierences.
+I have produced various publications including guidance for education settings and residential care on how to manage the needs of children and teens experiencing attachment insecurity and trauma linked to Adverse Childhood Experiences. , I have regularly spoken at national and international conferences, and have had my work rolled out nationally and internationally, and regularly provide training and supervision in a wide variety of settings including schools, NHS and residential childrens homes.

 Personal Approach